 Katia Petersen, PhD is an author and recognized training expert in school improvement strategies, and integration of social-emotional and academic learning.
 Her work includes leadership and staff coaching, student and teacher support, as well as parent engagement and community involvement.
 She has delivered professional development in schools nationwide and to date, Dr. Petersen has trained over 65,000 educators and thousands of parents to enhance school success.
 Katia utilizes collaborative dialogue to arrive at solutions and action plans with all stakeholders.
-She has been a visiting professor at the Stanford University School of Education (SUSE), and lecturer at the U of MN.
+She has been a visiting professor at the Stanford University School of Education (SUSE), and lecturer at the University of Minnesota.

 Katia served as the Chairwoman of the Minnesota Children’s Trust Fund for eight years, overseeing the funding of statewide programs to support children and families.
 Dr. Petersen has consulted on numerous publications and video projects, including “Scenes From a Shelter: Helping Children Cope With Domestic Violence” for Family Communications — Mr. Rogers Neighborhood; and “Stop Violence Against Women” a comprehensive report by the National Organization of Women (NOW) Legal Defense and Education Fund.

 Dr. Petersen’s formative experience began in clinical environments with children ages 3–18 as a child psychotherapist where she developed family and child treatment programming using expressive therapies.
 Afterward, she changed focus from intervention to prevention and education.
 She was employed in the St. Paul (MN) Public Schools as a school psychologist and prevention specialist from 1990–2000, where she developed and implemented the Enhancing Student Well-Being Program in collaboration with the University of Minnesota, Educational Psychology Department.